 LA BUSCADA / THE SEARCH

-Realized mural interventions with family members and students on vehicles "borrowed" by the students from the rural school Normal Raul Isidro Burgos de Ayotzinapa, Guerrero as a form of pressuring the return of the 43 students alive from the Mexican government.
+Durring a three week residency I was lead artist in realizing mural interventions with family members, students and local youth on the trucks of corporations "borrowed" by the students from the rural school, Normal Raul Isidro Burgos de Ayotzinapa, Guerrero, as a form of pressuring the return of the 43 students alive from the Mexican government.
 2014.

 PERSIGUIENDO A LA BESTIA / CHASING THE BEAST

 Myself and two other artists, as Edelo Migrante, begin at the Suchiate River which acts as the border between Guatemala and Mexico, and travel north to two safe houses, creating a collaborative, multimedia and documentary project with the South American refugees traveling the migrant routes through Mexico. *We plan to visit ten additional safe houses along the path north with the awarded Creative Capital recieved for this project in 2020.

 Hosted and organized community drawing sessions and installations, Edelo Chiapas MX.
 2009 – 2014

 Utah Museum Of Contemporary Art, Group Show, Salt Lake City Utah.
 2013.

 LIMOSNA - NOMADIC PAINTING STUDIO/STORE